Apple Has a Record $250 Billion In Cash, 90% of It Is Banked Overseas

 Apple, like every other multinational, pays taxes in the country where the product was sold.
 Apple paid tax on every dollar made in the US and elsewhere.
 The USA is the only country in the world that taxes you a second time to move money that was already taxed back home.
 Result?
 Apple keeps the money elsewhere.
 So would anyone else.

-Re: I don't mind paying taxes (Score:4, Insightful)
+Re: I don't mind paying taxes (Score:5, Insightful)

 Well, Apple then seems to sell a damn lot of iPhones in Ireland...